How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 You should not feel awkward asking an editor how they use AI.

 A developmental edit should help you understand what is and is not working in the book.
-That takes judgement.
-It takes sensitivity to genre, structure, reader expectation, pacing, argument, character, voice, and the kind of book you are trying to write.
-If AI is being used, you need to know where it fits, what it touches, and who is responsible for the final recommendations.
+That takes judgement and sensitivity to genre, structure, reader expectation, pacing, argument, character, voice, and the kind of book you are trying to write.
+If AI is being used, you need to know whether it is supporting the editor’s process or replacing the careful thinking you are paying for.

 Questions to ask about AI